-- Limit 4 trout or kokanee salmon (a combined total). - No more than 2 may be cutthroat trout under 15 inches, and no more than 1 may be a cutthroat trout over 22 inches. - All cutthroat trout from 15 to 22 inches must be immediately released.

-- Trout and salmon may not be filleted. and the heads or tails may not be removed in the field or in transit. - Anglers are encouraged to voluntarily release all cutthroat trout. - Any trout with cutthroat characteristics (not necessarily jaw slashing) is considered to be a cutthroat trout.
+- · Limit 4 trout or kokanee salmon (a combined total). - No more than 2 may be cutthroat trout under 15 inches, and no more than 1 may he a cutthroat trout over 22 inches. - All cutthroat trout from 15 to 22 inches must be immediately released. - Trout and salmon may not be filleted, and the heads or tails may not be removed in the field or in transit. - Anglers are encouraged to voluntarily release all cutthroat trout. - Any trout with cutthroat characteristics (not necessarily jaw slashing) is considered to be a cutthroat trout.
 To learn how to identify cutthroat trout in this water, see the description of Bear Lake cutthroat trout on page 50 and review the graphic on page 52.

-Strawberry Reservoir tributaries, Wasatch County
+Strawberry Reservoir tributaries,

+Wasatch County
-(a) Indian Creek and all tributaries to Indian Creek, Squaw Creek, the Strawberry River from Strawberry Reservoir upstream to USFS Road 124 (Bull Springs Road), Co-op Creek from the confluence with the Strawberry River upstream to US-40, and the Central Utah Project Canal (commonly known as the "steps" or "ladders") from the fenced-in upper concrete step structure upstream to the tunnel at US-40.

-CLOSED TO FISHING YEAR ROUND. (b) The Strawberry River and its tributaries upstream from USFS Road 124 (Bull Springs Road) to the headwaters, Co-op Creek and its tributaries upstream from US-40 to the headwaters, Soldier Creek, Coal Canyon, Cow Hollow, Trout Creek, Sage Creek, Chicken Creek, Little Co-op Creek, Clyde Creek, Mud Creek, Bryants Fork, Horse Creek, Chipman Creek, Trail Hollow, Broad Hollow, Pine Hollow, Badger Hollow and Road Hollow.
+- (a) Indian Creek and all tributaries to Indian Creek, Squaw Creek, the Strawberry River from Strawberry Reservoir upstream to USFS Road 124 (Bull Springs Road), Co-op Creek from the confluence with the Strawberry River upstream to US-40, and the Central Utah Project Canal (commonly known as the "steps" or "ladders") from the fenced-in upper concrete step structure upstream to the tunnel at US-40. - CLOSED TO FISHING YEAR ROUND. (b) The Strawberry River and its tributaries upstream from USFS Road 124 (Bull Springs Road) to the headwaters, Co-op Creek and its tributaries upstream from US-40 to the headwaters, Soldier Creek, Coal Canyon, Cow Hollow, Saae Creek, Chicken Creek, Little Co-op Creek, Clyde Creek, Mud Creek, Bryants Fork, Horse Creek, Chipman Creek, Trail Hollow, Broad Hollow, Pine Hollow, Badger Hollow and Road Hollow. - · Catch and release only.
+(All fish must be immediately released.
+It is illegal to fish if you have any fish in possession.) - Artificial flies and lures only.
+(The use or possession of bait while fishing is illegal.) - CLOSED May 15 through 6 a.m. on the second Saturday of July.